-In a rare sign of peace breaking out, it appears both Lufthansa and the Cockpit pilots union have agreed remediation measures with an arbiter over the long running pay dispute.
+In a rare sign of peace breaking out, it appears both Lufthansa and the Cockpit pilots union have agreed to remediation measures with an arbiter over the long-running pay dispute.

 Lufthansa Airbus A380 taxing at Frankfurt Airport – Image, Economy Class and Beyond